2013 marked the 25th anniversary the U-M Comprehensive Cancer Center. Our origins were humble: a trailer parked near University Hospital

 But we had a grander vision: that everyone involved in the fight against cancer should work together under a single roof.
 This would mean researchers and doctors from every specialty sharing the same building as the patients who would benefit from their collaborations.

 Our Cancer Center building, which opened in 1997, does just that.
-It was radical at the time; today, it is the standard for comprehensive research and treatment centers nationwide, including several here at the University of Michigan Health System.
+It was radical at the time; today, it is the standard for comprehensive research and treatment centers nationwide, including several here at Michigan Medicine.

 Today, our nine-story building continues to provide a welcoming, reassuring setting to patients and families, and a stimulating, cooperative environment for researchers, all seeking the same thing: answers to cancer's most difficult questions.